Before the Model Comes the Mission

 Defining value, mapping customers, and understanding the flow of delivering value are not tasks that any single executive can accomplish alone.
 They require a leadership team that can see the whole system and that is willing to own it together.

-Figure 1: Public Value Aperture — a framework for aligning operating model elements to deliver public value
+Figure 2: Public Value Aperture — a framework for aligning operating model elements to deliver public value

 V. The Leadership Imperative

-This is the leadership imperative at the center of this series: federal executives need to work as a team to define, and identify quantitative measures for, value at an enterprise level.
+This work requires deliberate leadership action.
+Someone has to convene it, drive it, and own the result.
+In a federal agency, that someone is the executive leadership team, working together.
+This leadership imperative sits at the center of this series: federal executives need to work as a team to define, and identify quantitative measures for, value at an enterprise level.
 Then they need to develop a shared understanding of the system of systems they jointly manage to deliver that value.
 Those two steps, in that sequence, are what make everything else possible.
 Without them, an operating model transformation is a reorganization with better branding.

 VI.
 Before the Model, the Mission

-That definition of value must come first.
+Defining mission value must come first.
 Everything else follows from it.

 © 2026 Adaptive Value Design LLC · Value-First Imperative Series · Article 1 of 5